 The slides from this presentation are available here.

 Dr. J. Nigel Ellis was a guest speaker at the Slips, Trips and Falls, The Way Forward Conference on October 5, 2016 in London, England.
-Dr. Ellis’ presentation was entitled, “Fragile Roofs: Skylights/Rooflights”.
+Dr. Ellis’ presentation was titled, “Fragile Roofs: Skylights/Rooflights”.
 The Future of Plastic domes.

 The slides from this presentation are available here.

 Dr. J. Nigel Ellis was a guest speaker at the 21-hour Philo Seminar on September 24, 2016 in Detroit, MI.
-Dr. Ellis’ presentation was entitled, “Fall Protection for Cell Towers/Poles/Rooftops”.
+Dr. Ellis’ presentation was titled, “Fall Protection for Cell Towers/Poles/Rooftops”.
 The slides from this presentation are available here.